CigarLounge/sbox-TTT/README.md

 ## LICENSE

 Please note that anything inside of `/models/`, `/materials/`, and `/sounds/` does NOT fall under the GPL-3.0 License.
 These are compiled files which I am forced to distribute whenever a client downloads the game (therefore they might as well exist in the repo).
-Everything else is GPL-3.0 License, so go wild.
+I do have permission to use everything found within those folders.
+Everything else outside of those folders are is GPL-3.0 License, so go wild.

 ## CONTRIBUTING